Kayempea/MyRecipeProject/README.md

 - Since the p-value is less than 0.05, we reject the null hypothesis.
 This suggests that high-protein recipes receive significantly different ratings compared to low-protein recipes.
 However, the observed difference was negative, meaning high-protein recipes might receive lower ratings on average.

 **Justification of Choices:**
-- Difference in Means: The test statistic was chosen because it aligns with our question about the average rating difference between the two groups.
+- Difference in means: The test statistic was chosen because it aligns with our question about the average rating difference between the two groups.
-- Permutation Test: By shuffling the group labels and recalculating the test statistic, we avoid assumptions about the data's underlying distribution.
+- Permutation test: By shuffling the group labels and recalculating the test statistic, we avoid assumptions about the data's underlying distribution.
-- Significance Level: Setting α at 0.05 is a common and reasonable threshold for determining statistical significance in exploratory analyses like this.
+- Significance level: Setting α at 0.05 is a common and reasonable threshold for determining statistical significance in exploratory analyses like this.

 ---
 ## Framing a Prediction Problem